 Board of Directors

-The FGCA Board of Directors consists of a minimum of seven members, to a maximum of 12, with representation from Forests Ontario, Conservation Ontario, crown land forest managers, one elected from members in the seed and stock production industry, and the remainder to be filled in accordance to the By-Laws.
+The FGCA Board of Directors consists of a minimum of seven members, to a maximum of 12.
+This includes appointed representation from Forests Ontario, Conservation Ontario, Sustainable Forest License Holders, one member of Ontario’s native seed and stock production industry.
+The remainder of the positions will be filled in accordance with the By-Laws.

-An executive committee of the Board consists of the President, Vice President, Secretary and Treasurer and supervises the day-to-day operations.
-Those operations are carried out by the General Manager who supervises staff and reports to Executive and the Board.
-The current Board of Directors was elected/appointed at the annual general meeting (AGM) in June 2016 and will hold office until the 2018 AGM.
+An executive committee of the Board consists of the President, Vice President, Secretary and Treasurer who oversee program planning.
+Operations are carried out by the General Manager who supervises staff and reports to the Executive and the Board.
+The current Board of Directors was elected/appointed at the annual general meeting (AGM) in June 2018 and will hold office until the 2020 AGM.

-Vice President: Gary Nielsen, Climate Change Specialist/Forest Consultant
+President: Gary Nielsen, Climate Change Specialist/Forest Consultant, retired MNRF

 John Enright R.P.F., Upper Thames River Conservation Authority Forester, London, appointed by Conservation Ontario

-Dr. Aron Fazekas, University of Guelph Arboretum Manager, Department of Integrative Biology, Guelph
+Dr. Aron Fazekas, Department of Integrative Biology and University of Guelph Arboretum, Guelph

 Rob Davies, Associate Member OPFA, Essex Region Conservation Authority Forester, Essex